migtools/mig-agnosticd/workloads/README.md

 ### Deploying a workload

-To deploy a workload, you can use the `deploy_workload.sh` script.

-#### Usage

-To create a new workload, run following script
+To create a new workload:

 ```bash
 ./deploy_workload.sh -a create -w <workload_name> -v <ocp_version>